 Psychological factors such as susceptibility to stress or exposure to an emotionally traumatic experience are also likely to be in evidence.
 The good news is that, for the majority, OCD can be effectively controlled and treated.

-One of the main benefits of understanding that OCD is that it is a problem that is not their fault.
 Children, adolescents, adults and their families do not cause OCD, but they can learn ways to challenge it!